Big banks act tough with hedge fund clients

 “Prime brokers are absolutely trimming clients.
 They’re putting more and more focus on key clients.
 They’ve got less manpower and physical resources,” said one well-placed industry source who asked not to be named.

 “A number of prime brokers have told me the same story - they’re focusing on key accounts to increase their share of wallet.
 If you grow from 4 percent to 10 percent of a big fund’s trading flow (then that’s worth a lot).
-Goldman Sachs, Morgan Stanley and UBS have all told me they’re focusing.”
+Goldman Sachs (GS.N), Morgan Stanley (MS.N) and UBS UBSN.VX have all told me they’re focusing.”

 All three banks declined to comment.
 A source close to Morgan Stanley said: “There is no change in strategy within the prime broking division and it maintains its focus on the same mix of clients.”